Zi0MIX/T5-SONG-TIMER-MOD/README.md

 # A patch with automated timers for accurate timing of song speedruns.

+## The mod is discontinued
+Mod support ends with version 3.0, i do not agree with the community decision of allowing Plutonium for competitive song games, therefore i've decided to stop supporting it.
+I may fix some critical bugs if any occur, but features or non-critical bugs won't be worked on.
+I may accept pull requests if they preserve ruleset integrity.

 ### Timing rules
 - Start position: When screen fades in </br>
 - Finish position: Immidiately after all conditions required for playing the music are met </br>

-### Details
+### Instalation
-- Mod is built for Steam, but it should run on Plutonium as well.
-Avoid joining games in progress. </br>
-- Patch supports all BO1 Song Easter Eggs </br>
-- If you want to report a problem or request a feature, you may use the Issues section. </br>
+How to install the mod.
+##### Steam
 - [GameMod](https://github.com/Nukem9/LinkerMod/releases/tag/v1.3.2) is **required** for this mod to work.
 Simply put most recent release in `Mods` folder inside your BO1 folder.
 Please reffer to [Google](https://www.google.com/search?q=black+ops+1+%22gamemod%22+installation) if you do not know how to install GameMod to your BO1.
 No it won't get you banned and it won't screw your game in any way.
+[Video tutorial](https://youtu.be/k92N0RlBDBk) by Skimpy.
+##### Plutonium
+- Create `mods` folder in `\AppData\Local\Plutonium\storage\t5` and put most recent release there.

 ### Features
+- The mod is built for steam, however it succesfully launches on Plutonium.
+I cannot guarantee that all the functions work properly.</br>
+- Patch supports all BO1 Song Easter Eggs.</br>

 ##### Auto splits for songs.
 - Accurate to 2 decimal points (functions refresh every 0.05 seconds, which is the highest rate a GSC script can run on).